-Filling out The Paper Audit Tool
+Filling out The Audit Tool

-1) All spaces under verification techniques must be completed by selecting:

-(\checkmark) (X) Acceptable Deficient

-- 2) All deficient items (\mathbf{X}) must have a labelled comment to justify. - 3) "AND" questions valued at three or less points, must have both acceptable answers to receive points. - 4) "AND" questions valued a four or more points, refer to the question guidelines for possible partial points. - 5) "OR" questions must have at least one acceptable answer to receive points. - 6) Record the positive and negative answers to the interview questions and transfer these totals to the Interview Summary Sheet. - Determine the overall positive or negative result for each interview question number on the Interview Summary Sheet - (Positive Worker Interviews + Positive Manager Interviews) - (Negative Worker Interviews + Negative Manager Interviews). - 8) Transfer the overall positive or negative result from the Interview Summary Sheet to the individual audit section question it corresponds with. - 9) Per audit section, tally the score in the points awarded column and transfer the totals to the Evaluation Summary Sheet.
+- 1) All spaces under verification techniques must be completed by selecting: - (✓) (X) OR a value from a dropdown menu Acceptable Deficient - 2) All deficient items (E) must have a labelled comment to justify. - 3) "AND" questions valued at three or less points, must have both acceptable answers to receive points. - 4) "AND" guestions valued a four or more points, refer to the question guidelines for possible partial points. - 5) "OR" questions must have at least one acceptable answer to receive points.